After a yearlong battle with an aggressive brain tumor, Harry Lorusso faced one final challenge on his final day of treatment.

 “It was one of the most intimate, fun experiences,” Harry says.
 “It was the greatest day of my life.”

 After researching cancer treatment centers, Harry decided on UPMC.
-He wanted an aggressive trial, and with Nduka Amankulor, MD, director of Adult Neurosurgical Oncology at UPMC Hillman Cancer Center and his team, Harry got one.
+He wanted an aggressive trial, and thanks to the care at UPMC Hillman Cancer Center, Harry got one.
 It began with surgery to remove the tumor a week after his wedding.
 Then doctors inserted a virus into the tumor bed to kill any remaining cancer cells.
 Then came chemotherapy, radiation, and immune therapy.

 “They throw everything at the tumor,” Harry says.